 -- Ruvin Jayasuriya, Summer Associate, 2013, 2014

-Briggs aggressively pursues law students who are bright, motivated, mature and confident.
-Our recruitment efforts are managed by a Recruiting Committee, made up of shareholders, associates and our Director of Recruiting and Diversity.
+Briggs aggressively pursues law students who are bright, motivated, mature, and confident.
+Our recruitment efforts are managed by a Recruiting and Engagement Committee made up of shareholders, associates, and our Director of Lawyer Talent.